FunnyGuilds/FunnySectors/README.md

 All the technologies have been discussed [here](https://github.com/FunnyGuilds/FunnySectors/issues)

-### Are you planing on adding support for XYZ?
+### Are you planning on adding support for XYZ?

-We are planing to have a good abstraction layer so adding anything is not that hard.
-If you really care you can create issue or pull request.
+We are planning to have a good abstraction layer so adding anything is not that hard.
+If you care you can create an issue.
 All contributions are welcome!

 ### Is there any way to contact you?